What you tolerate you perpetuate.

 Ohh how I ache this morning..
 Currently I am recovering from last night’s workout of: three rounds of 24 Switch Lunges, 110 lb Farmer Walk @ 200 feet and a 264 yard backwards run, but that’s not the story, lets talk about my garage gym that helped me feel these ‘growing pains’

 About 18 months ago, I joined TNL CrossFit Tampa.
 I lost my cookies on the first visit and I was hooked.
 It was a bit pricey compared to a regular gym and the only time I could fit in the schedule was butt-crack early in the morning.
 Anna was only a few months old, Natalie was just starting back to work, and right in the midst of it all, I changed to a job that required constant travel, so I stopped.

 Last year I was running late at night, making quite the habit of it for some time.
 I would help put the kids to bed, and go for a run.
 It was good, I was feeling great, continually increasing my pace and endurance, then life happened and that habit died as well.

 Earlier this year I hit a number on the scale that is OK for most guys my age and height, but for me, it was a high point I’ve never seen, and I wasn’t particularly comfortable with.
-My clothes were tight, carrying the kids got me winded, and then I realized, this is not how you age gracefully.
+My clothes were tight, I was wearing a bag from The Fifth Collection which was the only fashionable thing I had on me, carrying the kids got me winded, and then I realized, this is not how you age gracefully.